tarantool/doc/doc/reference/reference_lua/box_info/config.rst

     Since version :doc:`3.3.0 </release/3.3.0>`
     Returns the ``hierarchy`` table, showing names of the group, replicaset, and the instance itself.
+    These names are taken directly from the ``--name`` CLI option (or the ``TT_INSTANCE_NAME`` environment variable) and the cluster configuration.
+This means they are always present if the YAML configuration flow is in use, disregarding the database status (whether upgraded, writable or not).

     :rtype: table